 Joyce reached out to a resource in our network of providers to discuss the impact COVID-19 has had specifically on our older adult population.
 Lindsey Smith Harper, PharmD, MPH, BCACP is a Clinical Pharmacist at Norton Healthcare.
 Dr. Harper has over four years of experience in managing chronic healthcare conditions specifically in geriatric and older adult patients.
 Most recently, Dr. Harper is serving as a Transitions of Care Pharmacist providing assistance and medication counseling to patients who are discharging home after being admitted to the hospital.
 Dr. Harper has provided discussion and information regarding senior care issues for us numerous times in past.
 Dr. Harper’s thoughts follow.

-I am a firm believer that age is “just a number” when it comes to many parts of life; however, coronavirus may be one aspect that we need to think about differently when it comes to increasing age.
-COVID-19, as we have come to know this pandemic, has affected all of us in a number of ways; however, some of the hardest hit members of our community are those people who fall in the senior age range.
+I am a firm believer that age is “just a number” when it comes to many parts of life; however, coronavirus may be one aspect that we need to think about differently when it comes to older adults and COVID-19.
+COVID-19, as we have come to know this pandemic, has affected all of us in a number of ways; however, some of the hardest-hit members of our community are those people who fall in the senior age range.
 All of us may have some level of concern about getting sick or about what this pandemic means to our community, but some of the hardest hit have been our adults who fall in the senior or geriatric age range.
 Why have senior adults been impacted so significantly by COVID-19?
 Read on to learn more about how COVID-19 has impacted senior adults in our community.

 First and foremost, as we age, our risk for severe disease increases when it comes to coronavirus.
 In fact, 8 out of 10 COVID-19-related deaths in the United States have occurred in adults 65 years of age and older according to the Centers for Disease Control and Prevention.
 Risk of hospitalization related to COVID-19 also increases with increasing age.
 Many older adults are aware of these facts and this information is discussed frequently in the media and news reports.
 One thing that you may not have considered is the amount of emotional distress this concern is placing on older members of our community and the anxiety it has caused.
 Some older adults may decide not to seek care for other chronic health conditions such as heart disease or diabetes due to a concern for being exposed to COVID-19 in the doctor’s office or at the hospital.
 This may lead to a significant worsening of existing conditions unrelated to COVID-19.
 In addition, some older adults may also choose to forgo a trip to the grocery store due to concern for potential exposure and instead may choose to eat unhealthy food options or skip meals.
 In all people, but especially in older adults, skipping meals or choosing unhealthy options may be detrimental to general health or may cause a worsening of chronic conditions such as diabetes or heart failure.